-Pull out your tissues — your toddler’s first steps pack a wallop.
+Pull out your tissues — your baby or toddler’s first steps pack a wallop.
 Another huge milestone that pulls on your heartstrings until you realize, Hey—he looks just like a drunken sailor.

 Thus, it’s our duty to make sure that we find the smartest (and cutest) baby shoes to safely anchor our precious new walkers.

 The best part about having two kids is a second chance not to screw it up again.
-I can no longer hide in shame from all the mistakes I made buying shoes for my first kid.
 Here’s a few things that I’ve learned along the way: